-Join Richard Harrington for an in-depth discussion in this video Working in Unified or Floating mode, part of Up and Running with Photomatix Pro.
+Join Richard Harrington for an in-depth discussion in this video Working in Unified or Floating mode, part of Learning Photomatix Pro.

 …As we've been working in Photmatics Pro, I've been…using the unified interface, which blocks out other applications.…That can be useful, but maybe you want to see down your desktop as you're working.…So, in this case, you'll notice that I'm in unified window.…If I click floating windows, when I start to…open things it's going to change things just a bit.…For example,…let's load some photos.…I'll select these seven images from the Seattle skyline,…and click load,…and choose okay.…This was shot on a tripod, and there's not really many ghosts.…

 I'm going to bypass noise reduction for right now,…and chromatic aberration, and simply merge those images.…There we go.…You'll notice that all of these windows are independently able to be moved.…So, for example, maybe you need to rearrange things.…Now, I've got my desktop set to a pretty low resolution because I…want to be able to let you see things with a nice large magnification.…But, the benefit here is that you do have some flexibility to re-size things.…And so those floating windows can be changed.…